(close)

 Anecdote

-This recording came from Les’s estate and we’re pretty certain it was from this evening’s concert and probably recorded by Les.
+This recording came from Les’s personal collection and we’re pretty certain it was from this evening’s concert and probably recorded by Les.
+The cassette has a note which states: ‘Divertivements for a pianist.
+CHCMC. ’77.’

 Anecdote